dinesh-dna/tweetSaver/README.md

     nvm use 8.10.0 -> version is used while creation of this project

 ### Commands
-    yarn -> to Download all the necessary packages. yarn start -> to run in local , url : http://localhost:3000 yarn test a -> to run all tests yarn build -> Builds the app for production to the `build` folder. yarn cypress -> to run cypress test.
+    npm install -> to Download all the necessary packages. npm start -> to run in local , url : http://localhost:3000 npm test a -> to run all tests npm run build -> Builds the app for production to the `build` folder. npm run cypress -> to run cypress test.